Gage-Technologies/gigo-documentation/workspace/workspace_overview_1.md

 ![workspace_config.png](https://raw.githubusercontent.com/Gage-Technologies/gigo-documentation/master/workspace/workspace_config.png)

-<sub> *by selecting Create Public Template after choosing custom a user
+<sub> *by selecting Create Public Template after choosing Custom a user
 <sub>can publish their configuration

 </br>

 By default, all workspace configs are **not** published and can only be used by users making attempts on the project they were built for.
-If you feel that your up to the task, Publish It!
+If you feel that you're up to the task, Publish It!